legacy83/gome/README.md

 # Gome
-Just one more custom Yii2 starter application
+Gome Project is an advanced skeleton Yii2 application best for rapidly creating amazing and well done projects.